midday-ai/midday/services/gateway/cookbook/getting-started/writing-your-first-gateway-config.md

   messages: [
     {
       role: 'user',
-      content: 'What are 7 wonders of the world?'
+      content: 'What are 7 wonders of the world?',
-    }
+    },
-  ]
+  ],
 };

 const { data: response } = await axios({